Large Language Models for Cyber Security: A Systematic Literature Review: Introduction

 \begin{itemize} \item RQ1: What types of security tasks have been facilitated by LLM-based approaches? \item RQ2: What LLMs have been employed to support security tasks? \item RQ3: What domain specification techniques are used to adapt LLMs to security tasks? \item RQ4: What is the difference in data collection and pre-processing when applying LLMs to various security tasks? \end{itemize}

 For each research question, we provide a fine-grained analysis of the approaches, datasets, and evaluation methodologies used in the surveyed papers.
 We identify common themes and categorize the papers along different dimensions to provide a structured overview of the landscape.
 Furthermore, we highlight the key challenges and limitations of current approaches to guide future research towards addressing the gaps.
-We believe our survey can serve as a valuable resource for researchers working at the intersection of NLP, AI, and cybersecurity.
-The contributions of this work are summarized as follows: \begin{itemize} \item We conduct a comprehensive Systematic Literature Review~(SLR) to investigate the latest research on LLM4Security, providing a mapping of the current landscape.
-Our search covers an extensive number of over 38,112 papers.
-With further quality-based and relevance-based filtering, we retain 127 papers for later detailed review. \item We formulate four key RQs to understand various aspects of LLM application in security in each distinct dimension, including the types of LLMs used, security tasks facilitated, domain specification techniques, and differences in data collection and pre-processing. \item We analyze the distribution of the 127 selected papers across venues and over time, revealing rapid growth in LLM4Security research especially in 2022-2023, and categorizes the characteristics of mainstream LLMs employed in the security domain. \end{itemize}